-- Explaining eligibility processes to prospective applicants for non-Medicaid programs such as DDSD State General Fund, In-Home and Family Support, Temporary Assistance for Needy Families (TANF), food stamps, Children's Health Insurance Program (CHIP), Women, Infants, and Children (WIC), Children with Special Health Care Needs (CSHCN), Chronically III and Disabled Children (CIDC), Free and Reduced Lunch Program, Head Start, and Low Energy Assistance Program (LEAP) for non-Medicaid eligibility. - Developing and verifying initial and continuing eligibility for non-Medicaid programs. - Assisting an applicant in completing the application for non-Medicaid programs. - Assisting the individual or family collect/gather information and documents for the non-Medicaid program application. - Assisting individuals to provide third party resource information at non- Medicaid eligibility intake.

-- Providing necessary forms and packaging all forms in preparation for the non-Medicaid eligibility determination. - A mental health worker assisting an individual enroll in literacy classes.
+- Explaining eligibility processes to prospective applicants for non-Medicaid programs such as In-Home and Family Support, Temporary Assistance for Needy Families (TANF), food stamps, Children's Health Insurance Program (CHIP), Women, Infants, and Children (WIC), Children with Special Health Care Needs (CSHCN), Chronically III and Disabled Children (CIDC), Free and Reduced Lunch Program, Head Start, and Low Energy Assistance Program (LEAP) for non-Medicaid eligibility. - Developing and verifying initial and continuing eligibility for non-Medicaid programs. - Assisting an applicant in completing the application for non-Medicaid programs. - Assisting the individual or family collect/gather information and documents for the non-Medicaid program application. - Assisting individuals to provide third party resource information at non- Medicaid eligibility intake. - Providing necessary forms and packaging all forms in preparation for the non-Medicaid eligibility determination. - A mental health worker assisting an individual enroll in literacy classes. - A family support or information specialist providing information/support for an individual or family to access non-Medicaid services.